Mad Dog Survivors Mad Dog

 Find information on accommodation in the area and details on how to reach the separate locations.

-Organised fan trips around the filming locations for Mad Dog have been held in 1998, 1999, 2000, 2002, 2003, 2006.
-The most recent Mad Dog location trip took place on Saturday 27 January 2007 — see the illustrated report here.
+Organised fan trips around the filming locations for Mad Dog have been held in 1998, 1999, 2000, 2002, 2003, 2006, and 2007 and 2008.
+The most recent Mad Dog location trip took place on 4-5 May 2019 — see the illustrated report here.

 Other TV connections